ledux/pawi-hololens-doku/pawi.doku.md

 This document describes first steps with this new technology and the developement of a framework with which you can display additional information to a real life object in the room.

+It shows the new possibilities the holographic device provides and in which fields it can be used, but also for what it wasn't build for.
+We will show the weaknesses and limitations of the technology too.

+Using the example of an application, with which you can show additional dynamic data about a real world object, we show how you can develop, in conjonction with the game engine Unity, a holographic application.

 # Abkürzungen und Definitionen